John Talbot, 3rd Earl of Shrewsbury: Career

 John Talbot succeeded as 3rd Earl on 10 July 1460.
 He was 12 years old when knighted on 17 February 1460/61 after the Second Battle of St Albans.
 He was also present at the Battle of Towton in 1461.

 He was also an administrator.
 He was Commissioner of Oyer and Terminer for Yorkshire, Cumberland, Westmorland and the City of York in 1469 and of Shropshire in 1470.
 He was appointed chief justice of North Wales on 11 September 1471.

 On 6 February 1471/72 he was made special commissioner to treat with Scotland, and again on 16 May 1473.

 Marriage and Family

-John married Lady Catherine Stafford, daughter of Humphrey Stafford, 1st Duke of Buckingham, and Lady Anne Neville.
+John married Lady Katherine Stafford, daughter of Humphrey Stafford, 1st Duke of Buckingham, and Lady Anne Neville, in 1458.
 Anne was a daughter of Ralph Neville, 1st Earl of Westmorland, and Joan Beaufort, Countess of Westmorland.
 John and Catherine were thus the uncle and aunt of Henry Stafford, the 2nd Duke of Buckingham.
 They had three children: